-View your specs as your finishing touch, your most important accessory.
-After all, your glasses are what people see first when they look into your eyes.
+Think of your specs as your finishing touch, your most important accessory.
+After all, your glasses are the first thing people see when they look at your eyes.

-Here are 10 trends we’re seeing right now to complete your look and get you noticed in the best way:
+Here are 10 trends in men's glasses that can complete your look and get you noticed in the best way:

 This is the eyewear style Jay-Z, Kit Harington and Colin Firth all favor: thick dark frames worn with black ensembles.
 It’s a look that says smart and confident.

-Sometimes called “sand” or “honey” or “wheat,” shades of beige are popping up a lot in men’s designer eyewear, from brushed beige metals like the latest collection by Shaquille O’Neal to flesh-toned acetates.
+Sometimes called “sand” or “honey” or “wheat,” shades of beige are popping up a lot in men's glasses styles, from brushed beige metals like the latest collection by Shaquille O’Neal to flesh-toned acetate frames.

-The new Modo 6620 has a transparent beige acetate that reveals the sleek cut of stainless frames beneath.
-These unisex glasses come in several colors but if you go with beige, you’ll find the warm color with gold undertones flatters most complexions.
+Unisex glasses come in many colors, but if you go with beige, you’ll find that the warm color with gold undertones flatters most complexions.

 3. Tortoiseshell frames

-Nobody has done more than Ryan Gosling to put tortoiseshell back on the hipster map.
-Gosling goes for a rounder lens in a narrow frame, with flecks of amber that highlight his sandy hair and the red tones in his beard.
+Few have done more than Ryan Gosling to put tortoiseshell back on the hipster map.
+Gosling usually goes for a rounder lens in a narrow frame, with flecks of amber that highlight his sandy hair and the red tones in his beard.

 4. Feather-light glasses

-Many men who wear specs all day are looking for comfort above all else.
+Many men who wear eyeglasses all day are looking for comfort above all else.
 Technological advances offer new ways to take off the weight without sacrificing style or durability.

-If you want modern lines and lots of color choices, Modo specializes in paper-thin acetate and frames that deliver visual punch without weighing you down.
+If you want modern lines and plenty of color choices, Modo specializes in paper-thin acetate and frames that deliver visual punch without weighing you down.

 If you prefer metal, Ray-Bans get high marks for comfort as well as compliments.
-The OVVO 2880 weighs in at a mere 0.6 ounce with frames of fused surgical steel and titanium tapering to almost wire at the bottom, available in graphite with a flash of tangerine inside the arms.
+The OVVO 2880 weighs in at a mere 0.6 ounces, with fused surgical steel and titanium frames almost tapering to wire at the bottom, available in graphite with a flash of tangerine inside the arms.

 5. Clear frames